For more information, call Georges Sanon at (708) 709-3567 or email firstname.lastname@example.org

 4. When unable to make arrangements with any instructors for unexpected orders requiring longer than two-week absence: The student’s entire registration for that semester will be withdrawn or cancelled and d100% of the tuition and mandatory fees will be rescinded.

-Q: Where is the Student Veterans Center located on campus?
+Q: Where is Military Student Affairs Center Center located on campus?

-A: The Student Veteran Center is located on the first floor of the Main building in room 1420, next to the Information Desk in the Atrium.
+A: The Military Student Affairs Center is located on the first floor of the Main building in room 1420, next to the Information Desk in the Atrium.

 Veterans Crisis Line